mituiux/mituiux.github.io/calendar.md

 # Calendar

-Links to each lecture's recording and slides will be made public after each lecture.
+Links to each lecture's recording and slides will be made available after each lecture.

 ### Monday 1/5 - Course Intro - What is UI/UX?